penagos/scientiapy/README.md

 # Scientiapy
 An open source knowledge sharing website written in Python 3 using the Django framework.

+## Features
+* Written in Python 3 on a modern framework (Django)
+* Small data model
+* Responsive (bootstrap) layout
+* Allows commenting on questions and answers
+* Upvoting of questions and answers
+* User notification lists for new questions and answers (email based)
+* Ability to tag questions
+* Leverages Django admin panel
+* Full markdown support

 ## Installation
 You will need the following packages:
 ```